OSGeo/gdal/gdal/doc/source/drivers/raster/mbtiles.rst

 Starting with GDAL 2.3, the driver will open a dataset as RGBA.
 For previous versions, the driver will try to determine the number of bands by probing the content of one tile.
-It is possible to alter this behaviour by defining the MBTILES_BAND_COUNT configuration option (or starting with GDAL 2.1, the BAND_COUNT open option) to the number of bands.
+It is possible to alter this behavior by defining the MBTILES_BAND_COUNT configuration option (or starting with GDAL 2.1, the BAND_COUNT open option) to the number of bands.
 The values supported are 1, 2, 3 or 4.
 Four band (Red,Green,Blue,Alpha) dataset gives the maximum compatibility with the